reginalin/postgres-full-text-search/README.md

 # Dive into Postgres Full Text Search

 Let's learn about Postgres full text search!
-In this tutorial we will use some built-in Postgres features to analyze some cool wine review data from this [Kaggle dataset](https://www.kaggle.com/zynicide/wine-reviews) because wine not?
+In this tutorial we will use some built-in Postgres features to analyze some ~150,000 rows of wine review data from this [Kaggle dataset](https://www.kaggle.com/zynicide/wine-reviews) because wine not?

 By the end you: